On centralizers of parabolic subgroups in Coxeter groups: Introduction

 \subsection{Organization of this paper}

 The paper is organized as follows.
 Section \ref{sec:preliminaries} is devoted to some preliminaries, and Section \ref{sec:groupoidC} summarizes the properties of the groupoid $C$ that are obtained by lifting the corresponding properties of the groupoid $G$.
 Section \ref{sec:decompofC} investigates the groupoid $C$ further, enhancing its similarity with Coxeter groups noticed by Brink and Howlett in \cite{Bri-How}, and derive the decomposition of the vertex group $C_I=W^{\perp I} \rtimes Y_I$ as well as the presentations of $W^{\perp I}$ and $Y_I$.
 (Although this looks similar to the decomposition $G_I=\widetilde{N}_I \rtimes M_I$ given in \cite{Bri-How}, there seems no overall relation between the structures of $\widetilde{N}_I$ and $W^{\perp I}$ or between those of $M_I$ and $Y_I$; see Remark \ref{rem:relationofCandG} for details.)
 Section \ref{sec:descriptionoffullZ} completes the description of the entire $Z_W(W_I)$, and gives a description of $N_W(W_I)$ based on the same argument.
 Section \ref{sec:example} carries out an explicit computation of the presentation of $Z_W(W_I)$ with an example.
-Finally, by virtue of the results in the preceding sections, Section \ref{sec:finitepart} reveals a remarkable property (under a certain assumption on $I$) that the conjugation action of the subgroup $Y_I$ on each finite irreducible component of the Coxeter group $W^{\perp I}$ becomes trivial.

 \paragraph*{Acknowledgments.} This paper is an enhancement of the material in Master's thesis \cite{Nui} by the author.
 The author would like to express his deep gratitude to everyone who helped him, especially to Professor Itaru Terada who was the supervisor of the author during the graduate course, and to Professor Kazuhiko Koike, for their invaluable advice and encouragement.
+The author would also like to thank very much the anonymous referee for precious comments and suggestions to improve this paper, including separation of the final section of the original version as an individual paper.
 The present work was inspired by Brink's paper \cite{Bri} in the first place, and the paper \cite{Bri-How} of Brink and Howlett incited various improvements.
 A part of this work was supported by JSPS Research Fellowship (No.\ 16-10825).